Featured Webinar: Simplify Compliance Workflows With New C/C++test 2024.2 & AI-Driven Automation Watch Now

 • PCI DSS

-Tools like C/C++test allow teams to detect defects early, automate industry standard compliance, and test intelligently.
+Tools like C/C++test and C/C++test CT allow teams to detect defects early, automate industry standard compliance, and test intelligently.
 A great real-world example of how Parasoft solutions integrate into safety-critical systems is how a U.S. Department of Defense contractor in the aerospace and defense industry leveraged a DevOps pipeline to enhance code coverage, testing thoroughness, and sustainability.

 How Is Safety-Critical Software Evolving in Response to Industry Trends?